-September 22nd, 2013, the first day of fall, marks the 6th annual National Falls Prevention Awareness Day, sponsored by the National Council on Aging (NCOA).
+September 23rd, 2014, the first day of fall, marks the 6th annual National Falls Prevention Awareness Day, sponsored by the National Council on Aging (NCOA).
 Falls are the leading cause of injury related emergency department visits for older adults, the major cause of hip fractures, and responsible for more than half of fatal head injuries.
 Numerous states and countries worldwide are now coalescing to address this growing public health issue; many are working closely with occupational therapy practitioners as key contributors to reducing falls.

-The NCOA's Center for Healthy Aging Web site for more resources for states and communities to use to promote falls prevention.
+- Go to NCOA's Center for Healthy Aging Web site for more resources for states and communities to use to promote falls prevention.